Creating and Running a Laravel Project in ServBay

 6

-7Composer will download and install Laravel along with its dependencies.
+7Composer will download and install Laravel and its dependencies.

-Confirm your current terminal location is the root of your newly created Laravel project:
+Make sure your terminal is in the root directory of your newly created Laravel project:

 bashcd /Applications/ServBay/www/servbay-laravel-app